Alexander Zverev: Early life and background

-When Sascha was young, his mother was his primary coach while his father was focused on coaching his brother.
+When Alexander was young, his mother was his primary coach while his father was focused on coaching his brother.
 He has said, "I think I have pretty good technique, which my mum did at a young age, so credit to her for that.
-My backhand, in particular, is 100 per cent down to my mum.”
+My backhand, in particular, is 100 percent down to my mum."
 While his mother had a more relaxed teaching style, his father "had a very Soviet way of doing physical training sessions" that involved doing timed drills for fixed numbers of repetitions.
-Sascha's coaches aimed for him to have a riskier, aggressive playing style built around hitting the ball with pace and finishing points quickly.
-This was a big contrast from how he played around age 12 when his style centred around being an "unbelievable fighter" from the baseline in part because he was too slow to go to the net.
-Initially, Sascha struggled to change his playing style.
+Alexander's coaches aimed for him to have a riskier, aggressive playing style built around hitting the ball with pace and finishing points quickly.
+This was a big contrast from how he played around age twelve when his style focused on being an "unbelievable fighter" from the baseline in part because he was too slow to go to the net.
+Initially, Alexander struggled to change his playing style.
 He "made a lot of errors" and lost to opponents who excelled at keeping points alive.
 However, his father stuck with this strategy, saying, "We must practice fast tennis, aggressive tennis.
-If you lose today it’s no big deal.
+If you lose today it's no big deal.
 You must think about the future."